dc-js/dc.js/docs/api-latest.md

 The resulting data will still be sorted by .ordering (default by key).

 #### .innerRadius([innerRadius])
-Get or set the inner radius on a particular pie chart instance.
-If inner radius is greater than 0px then the pie chart will be essentially rendered as a doughnut chart.
+Get or set the inner radius of the pie chart.
+If the inner radius is greater than 0px then the pie chart will be rendered as a doughnut chart.
 Default inner radius is 0px.

 #### .radius([radius])
-Get or set the radius on a particular pie chart instance.
+Get or set the outer radius.
 Default radius is 90px.

 #### .cx()
 Get center x coordinate position.
 This function is **not chainable**.